EUDAT-Training/B2SAFE-B2STAGE-Training/04-iRODS_federations_configuration.md

 We explain [HERE](https://github.com/EUDAT-Training/B2SAFE-B2STAGE-Training/blob/master/05-iRODS-advanced-users.md) the basics of how you can manage data across different iRODS zones.
 In our [B2SAFE-HANDS-ON](https://github.com/EUDAT-Training/B2SAFE-B2STAGE-Training/blob/master/06-B2SAFE-handson.md) we illustrate how to employ policies for data management in iRODS federations.

+## Remarks
+1) In some cases accessing the federated zone still hangs.
+If you find the line `pid:2528 ERROR: _rcConnect: setRhostInfo error, irodsHost is probably not set correctly status = -303000 USER_RODS_HOSTNAME_ERR` in your iRODS log files, then try mapping server names to FQDN or IP in the */etc/hosts* file.

 []()|[]()|[]()
 ----|----|----